Margaret Grove, President

 Margaret writes textbooks for Year 11 and 12 in NSW and is a retired maths teacher.
 Her non-ABA time is taken up singing in choirs, doing Pilates and playing taiko (Japanese drums).

-Daile Kelleher, Vice President - QLD Branch
+Daile Kelleher, Vice President

 In her professional life, Daile manages a not-for-profit focusing on women’s health in Queensland.

 Daile has experience as an executive in non-profit organisations, including those that are member and volunteer led and driven.